adasprilla/TouchPad-Gestures/README.md

-3. Run `libinput-gestures` on the command line in debug mode while performing some 3 and 4 finger left/right/up/down swipes, and some pinch gestures.
+3. Run `libinput-gestures` on the command line in debug mode while performing some 3 and 4 finger left/right/up/down swipes, and some pinch in/outs.
 In debug mode, configured commands are not executed, they are merely output to the screen:
     ````
 	libinput-gestures-setup stop